ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vsphere_resilience_mode/guide.en-gb.md

 >
 > @api {v1} /dedicatedCloud GET /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/host/{hostId}/resilience

-If the test has been launched on the host, the result will be enabled.
+If the test has been launched on the host, the result will be: `enabled`.

 If necessary, you can also stop the test before the duration you have chosen by using this call: